-- 1 Hold MENU.
+- 1 Hold UP.

 - 2 Select Settings > Navigation > Alerts.

 - 3 Select an option:

 - To set an alert for a specified distance from your final destination, select Final Distance.

 - To set an alert for the estimated time remaining until you reach your final destination, select Final ETE.

-- 4 Select Status to turn on the alert.

-- 5 Enter a distance or time value, and select ✓.
+- To set an alert when you stray from the course, select Off Course - 4 If necessary, select Status to turn on the alert. - 5 If necessary, enter a distance or time value, and select ✓.